Sohel440/Homomorphic-operation/README.md

 ## ✨ Overview

-This repository presents a secure two-party arithmetic evaluation system leveraging **Homomorphic Encryption (HE)** to enable computations on encrypted data without decryption.
-The system employs a **client-server model**, where a client encrypts input data and selects an arithmetic operation, which is then evaluated homomorphically on the server.
-The result is returned in encrypted form, preserving data privacy and confidentiality throughout the process.
+This work presents a secure two-party arithmetic evaluation system leveraging **Homomorphic Encryption (HE)** to enable computations on **encrypted data without decryption**.
+We are mainly considering a **client-server model**, where a client encrypts its input data and selects an arithmetic operation to be performed, which is then evaluated homomorphically on the server end.
+The final result is returned in encrypted form, preserving the data privacy and confidentiality throughout the process.

 This project is powered by the **TenSEAL library** and includes a **Tkinter-based GUI** for user interaction.
-It supports multiple homomorphic schemes including **BFV, Paillier, and CKKS**, covering both integer and floating-point arithmetic.
+It supports multiple homomorphic schemes including **BFV, Paillier, and CKKS**, covering both integer and floating-point numbers.

 ## 🎯 Key Features